miklescotch/jekyll-now/_posts/2017-11-18-Css writing and css output.md

 and that is all.
 If you would need remove or change something - you should decide where? unity? bem? or exceptions? no need for long BEM mod names, no need to worry for resystemize general unitycss. just 2 editions workflow.

+What do you achieve here - you write css once

+The you write htmcssl in html only - i mean you are adding details for morphling only in html with classnames from css - so no more avatar__redcolor, avatar__bg_blue

+just

+`<div class="avatar bgb cr tl db pa"></div>`

+Then you would run transpiler which will get rid of unitycss and will make a mess shorthande but - useful still

+so you would have html class="avatar__bgbcrtldbpa" and css .avatar__bgbcrtldbpa {with all unity styles}

+Then you still have opportunity to edit these styles (and remember this editions in robot memory) - so you are addink some shit in a blank part and wow you have all stuff done.

+Of course it s cool when here are no exceptions - everything is bootstrap - but - there no such project till human live on this planet.
+They are imperfect and projects too.